Barashnûm

-Barashnûm, or Barashnûm nû shaba, is a Zoroastrian purification ritual which lasts nine nights.
+Barashnûm, Barašnum or Barashnûm nû shaba, is a Zoroastrian purification ritual which lasts nine nights.
 Because the ritual lasts nine nights, it is known as Barashnûm nû shaba or "Barashnûm of the nine nights".

 Etymology

 Barashnûm is a Zend word meaning "top of the head".
 The whole ritual is named "Barashnûm" because purification starts from the head of the person, which is the first part in his body which is purified.

 Purpose

 In pre-Islamic times, Barashnûm was used to purify men and women who had been defiled by contact with dead matter and by priests before undergoing training for priesthood and certain ceremonies.
 However, now the Bareshnum ceremony is only undertaken by priests before their Navar and Martab training ceremonies for initiation into priesthood and before the Vendidad Nirangdin Yasna ceremonies and the one to purify men or women coming in contact with dead is discontinued.